Best Bed Bug Killers

 Bed Bug Encasements

-The last option you have when it comes to defending yourself from a bed bug invasion is a bed bug mattress and box spring encasement.
-Similar to bed bug traps, they don't actually KILL bed bugs but rather protect your mattress from a bed bug infestation.
+Similar to bed bug traps, bed bug encasements don't actually KILL bed bugs but rather protect your mattress from a bed bug infestation.
 This is important because it could help when removing bed bugs from your home as it's one less place for them to hide!
+Encasements are also beneficial as to protect the money you likely spent on your bed.

 Best Bed Bug Traps